-There's a new Gigabyte AERO 15 OLED laptop in town to battle for the best gaming laptop crown – this is the 11th-gen Intel Tiger Lake-H series processor edition of the same laptop we reviewed earlier this year, with a substantial upgrade in the graphics department too.
+This Gigabyte AERO 15 OLED review will go through everything you need to know about one of the very best gaming laptops around – this is the 11th-gen Intel Tiger Lake-H series processor edition of the same laptop we reviewed earlier this year, with a substantial upgrade in the graphics department too.

-These AERO laptops are designed for professionals and creatives as well as serious gamers, whereas the Gigabyte AORUS line caters first and foremost for the gaming crowd – that's most noticeable in the 4K OLED display here, which is fantastic to look at.
+These AERO laptops are designed for just about anyone, whether you're a professional, a serious gamer or you're big into photo and video editing.
+In comparison the Gigabyte AORUS line caters first and foremost for the gaming crowd – that's most noticeable in the 4K OLED display here, which is incredible to look at.

 The internal upgrades mean the new AERO 15 model doesn't skimp in terms of performance, and with an Nvidia GeForce RTX 3070 GPU installed here, you're going to be able to run the best games around comfortably.
 Read on for our full in-depth review.